 Pine-dominated maritime forests are distributed along the length of the outer Coastal Plain maritime zone and barrier islands in Virginia, including the western shore of the Chesapeake Bay.
 Soils in these habitats often accumulate thick duff layers up to 15 cm (6 in) thick, which may be the result of a suppressed fire regime in some stands.
 The upper mineral soil horizon is dark sand or very sandy clay, and the water table may be relatively close to the surface.
 Forest overstories vary from nearly pure loblolly pine (Pinus taeda), to mixtures of pine, black cherry (Prunus serotina var. serotina), southern red oak (Quercus falcata), black oak (Quercus velutina), willow oak (Quercus phellos), and occasionally other hardwoods.
 These stands have sparse to dense understories of red maple (Acer rubrum), black cherry (Prunus serotina var. serotina), and sassafras (Sassafras albidum).
-Shrubs, which vary greatly in cover, include southern bayberry (Myrica cerifera var. cerifera) and highbush blueberries (Vaccinium corymbosum, Vaccinium formosum, and Vaccinium fuscatum).
-Muscadine grape (Vitis rotundifolia) and greenbriers (Smilax rotundifolia) and Smilax bona-nox) are quite common throughout.
+Shrubs, which vary greatly in cover, include wax myrtle (Morella cerifera) and highbush blueberries (Vaccinium corymbosum, Vaccinium formosum, and Vaccinium fuscatum).
+Muscadine grape (Vitis rotundifolia var. rotundifolia) and greenbriers (Smilax rotundifolia) and Smilax bona-nox) are quite common throughout.
 Although the overstory and shrub strata can be quite dense, the herb layer is usually sparse and floristically depauperate.
 Slender spikegrass (Chasmanthium laxum) is one of the few herbaceous plants that may be abundant.

 All community types in this group are considered globally rare because of restricted ranges, narrow habitat requirements, and threats from coastal development.References: Clampitt (1991), Harvill (1967), Levy (1983), The Nature Conservancy (1997).